goderich/dissertation/dissertation.md

 In Squliq and Skikun, fortition occurs reliably in trisyllabic words, i.e. when the vowel following \*w is lenited into a schwa: Proto-Atayal \*waqanux 'sambar deer' > Squliq, Skikun *bəqanux*, Proto-Atayal \*waciluŋ 'pond, lake' > Squliq *bəsilung*, Skikun *bəcilung*.
 However while in the preceding two examples \*w fortitioned into /b/, in other words it became /g/, for example Proto-Atayal \*wariyuŋ 'neck' > Squliq, Skikun *gəryung*.
 More recently, some Squliq subdialects have also begun to fortition /w/ in other positions, for example Proto-Atayal \*wauʔ 'pigeon' > Squliq *goʔ*, or Proto-Atayal \*wagiʔ 'Sun' > Squliq *gwagiʔ* (variant of *wagiʔ*).

 Other dialects have fortition happen more sporadically: Proto-Atayal \*wariyuŋ 'neck' > C'uli' *gəryung*, S'uli' *rəgyung* (with metathesis), but neither dialect has fortition in reflexes of \*waqanux 'sambar deer'.
-Plngawan has *gilung* 'chicken' < Proto-Atayal *wayluŋ*, but no other instances of \*w-fortition.
+Plngawan has *gilung* 'chicken' < Proto-Atayal \*wayluŋ, but no other instances of \*w-fortition.

 Other occurrences of \*w, such as in the 'diphthong' \*aw or in the sequences \*-uwa-, are discussed separately in @sec:vowel-correspondences, as they tend to change as a single unit.